 … but at least I’m better than Han.

 Unlike Andres shrimp fishing experience, Bubba would not be proud.
-Two hours spent shrimp fishing and all I caught with best spinning reel were two shrimp… but the upside is that I caught two more shrimp than Han.
+Two hours spent shrimp fishing and all I caught with a kind of best spinning reel and fishing device were two shrimp… but the upside is that I caught two more shrimp than Han.

 This Chinese New Year holiday has really stunk for me.
 First of all I’m not sitting on a beach getting a tan and a massage, second the weather is AWFUL… cold cold cold and rain rain rain.
 Even the mini heater isn’t cutting it (there’s no indoor heating in Taiwan for those of you who don’t know).
 Lastly, this is the SHORTEST Chinese New Year holiday I’ve had in Taiwan and the first unpaid one.
 Typically I’ve gotten two weeks off but this one is a week and a few days.
 It’s unpaid because now I work hourly instead of salary so that = no pay.

 As if all of these things combined aren’t reason enough to make someone feel sorry for themselves just when I was coming out of my last illness, the one I wrote about in the previous post, on the eve before my last half day of work before the holidays my body decided to explode on both ends.
 I got food poisoning.
 Without getting into the gory details I’ll sum it up by saying it was volcanic food poisoning… I didn’t know how I was going to make it to the hospital without a bag taped to my head and a diaper on my butt but thankfully I made it and spent the next 24 hours hooked up to an IV being stabbed by nurses whenever I started to make a retching noise… and needless to say missing my last day of work before the holiday. sigh.

 Bait for jumbo shrimp? smaller shrimp! and red goop.